Simonerc95/HW3/README.md

 - index_utils.py: a python file that contains the functions we used for creating indexes.

-- utils.py: a python file that gather functions we used in collector and index files
+- utils.py: containing all functions we need to run the main.py file

 - main.py: a python file that once executed build up the search engine and execute a query.